BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 as follows:

-*   data indexing can now be configured at the project level without impacting the overall system; we've introduced a new resource type _View_ that controls how and where the data is being transformed.
+*   data indexing can now be configured at the project level without impacting the overall system; we've introduced a new resource type _View_ that controls how and where the data is being indexed.
 They can be managed at runtime by the clients with "administrative" privileges enabling the development of applications specific to the area of interest.
 An example of that is the [BBP Nexus Search] application designed specifically to address the needs of the BlueBrain Project.